vlad-ivanov-d/chat-adviser-bot/README.md

 ### Messages On Behalf Of Channels

-The bot can filter messages on behalf of channels (not to be confused with forwarded messages).
+The bot can filter messages on behalf of channels (not to be confused with forwarded messages) in group chats.
 Users who have their own Telegram channels can write in public chats on behalf of the channels.
 In this way, they can make advertising for themselves or simply anonymize messages without fear of ban.
 Even if the administrator bans a chat channel, the user can create a new channel and write on its behalf.

 ### Profanity Filter